-If you have a sticker on your mailbox that reads Addressed Mail Only, No Circulars or something similar and you're still receiving unaddressed advertising mail, you can report this by emailing the complaints department of the two major distributors.
+If you have a sticker on your mailbox that reads Addressed Mail Only, No Circulars or something similar and you're still receiving unaddressed advertising mail, you can report this by emailing the complaints department of the major distribution company.

-The major distribution companies keep a very close eye on whether it's one of their contractors who has delivered the material.
+The major distribution company keeps a very close eye on whether it's one of their contractors who has delivered the material.
 By providing details of what you have received, they will be able to identify who is responsible and take quick action to remind their delivery staff of the importance of respecting the mailbox signs.

 You can also report the dumping of bundles of material.